seqan/seqan3/doc/fragments/io_sam_file_input.md

 In this case you immediately get the two elements of the tuple: `flag` of seqan3::sam_file_input::flag_type and `mapq` of seqan3::sam_file_input::mapq_type.

-**But beware: with structured bindings you do need to get the order of elements correctly!**
+\note But beware: with structured bindings you do need to get the order of elements correctly!

 #### Views on files